s3mPr1linux/KALI_DOCKER/README.md

 # KaliDocker

-A basic dockerfile for building the latest offical Kali docker image including common tools.
+A basic Dockerfile to build a Kali docker image.
 The interactive shell is configured for oh-my-zsh.

 ## Setup